-Scientist Jan Benes, who knows the secret to keeping soldiers shrunken for an indefinite period, escapes from behind the Iron Curtain with the help of CIA agent Grant.
+Scientist Jan Benes (Jean Del Val), who knows the secret to keeping soldiers shrunken for an indefinite period, escapes from behind the Iron Curtain with the help of C.I.A.
+Agent Grant (Stephen Boyd).
 While being transferred, their motorcade is attacked.
 Benes strikes his head, causing a blood clot to form in his brain.
 Grant is ordered to accompany a group of scientists as they are miniaturized.
-The crew has one hour to get in Benes's brain, remove the clot and get out.Written by
+The crew has one hour to get in Benes' brain, remove the clot, and get out.Written by

 Brian Washington <Sargebri@att.net>

 The time spent in the movie of the crew once they were miniaturized is in real time, taking up almost exactly one hour of the movie.
 See more »

 When the shrunk vessel submerges in the liquid, there are interior shots showing a lot of very small bubbles around the vessel.
 The depiction of the fluid flow is incorrect.
 There should be no such small bubbles when such a small object dives as the adhesive forces within the liquid would prevent that.
 Compared to the shrunk vessel, the bubbles should appear much bigger.
 See more »

 I think it's very exciting.
 We're going to see things no one has ever seen before.